varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 types like "DURATION" and "HEADER", but they all have some kind of C language representation.
 Here is a description of them.

-All but the PRIV and STRING_LIST types have typedefs: VCL_INT, VCL_REAL, etc.
+All but the PRIV types have typedefs: VCL_INT, VCL_REAL, etc.

 Notice that most of the non-native (C pointer) types are ``const``, which, if returned by a vmod function/method, are assumed to be